sslab-gatech/lkl-hydra/Documentation/admin-guide/pm/intel_pstate.rst

  2. Each individual CPU is affected by its own per-policy limits (that is, it cannot be requested to run faster than its own per-policy maximum and it cannot be requested to run slower than its own per-policy minimum).
-The effective performance depends on whether the platform supports per core P-states, hyper-threading is enabled and on current performance requests from other CPUs.
-When platform doesn't support per core P-states, the effective performance can be more than the policy limits set on a CPU, if other CPUs are requesting higher performance at that moment.
-Even with per core P-states support, when hyper-threading is enabled, if the sibling CPU is requesting higher performance, the other siblings will get higher performance than their policy limits.

  3. The global and per-policy limits can be set independently.